Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/09OpenSciencePolicies.md

 You must review all the policies that affect your training audience.
 First of all check all the institutional policies at institutional level, for instance; copyright, intellectual property, open access, research data.

-Secondly you may review any national policy or law that can affect researchers when performing Open Science, for instance laws with open access provisions or decrees affecting PhD dissertations , Call for projects
+Secondly you may review any national policy or law that can affect researchers when performing Open Science, for instance laws with open access provisions or decrees affecting PhD dissertations , Call for projects.

 At the national level there could be some laws or decrees that directly or indirectly could influence a policy or pose some requirements.
 For instance you could review the national open access policies in Europe available at [OpenAIRE](https://www.openaire.eu/member-states-overview).